 · What can I do when my child has a fever?

 A high temperature isn’t necessarily an indication of the severity of an illness - I‘ve seen kids with a high fever being active and other kids with a low fever seeming quite unwell.
 It’s more about how the child is presenting with the fever.
-Monitor them often using a thermometer, and if they’re uncomfortable, consider giving Calpol or Ibuprofen.
+Monitor them and keep an eye on their temperature using a thermometer.
+If they’re uncomfortable, consider giving Calpol or Ibuprofen.
 Don’t over dress them and be aware of the room temperature.
 Be equally cautious of under-dressing, and it’s no longer recommended to sponge down or give cool baths.
 Make sure they are getting plenty of fluids especially if they are vomiting or have diarrhoea.

 · What type of thermometer should I use?

 I recommend a digital thermometer.
 There are many different kinds – the best one to use may depend on your child’s age.
-The thermometer provided in the NHS baby boxes is usually a digital ear thermometer.
-These are highly accurate but potentially less so when used in younger babies, as it can be difficult to get a good fit in their small ears.
+The ear thermometers take a quick reading and are usually accurate when used correctly, but potentially less so when used in younger babies, as it can be difficult to get a good fit in their small ears.
 In this case, you might want to use one for under the armpit instead.

 · When should I seek medical advice?